Fisheries Near Livingston, Montana

 Boulder River: Smift, Rough, and Rugged, with Scenery and Trout to Match

-The Boulder River is a continuous rapid full of giant, slippery rocks.
+The Boulder River is a continuous rapid full of giant, slippery rocks and lots of spunky rainbow and brown trout.
 For the right anglers, this Yellowstone River tributary southeast of Livingston is a far better fishery than the Yellowstone.
 For the wrong anglers, it’s at best unpleasant and at worst a deathtrap.

 Learn More